Survival myths that could get you hurt

 Play dead if you’re attacked by a bear

-The two main types of bear humans are the most likely to encounter is the black bear and the grizzly bear.
-No human can out run a charging bear and even though they aren’t aggressive creatures, attacks on people have happened many times in the past.
+The two main types of bears humans are the most likely to encounter are the black bear and the grizzly bear.
+No human can outrun a charging bear and even though they aren’t aggressive creatures, attacks on people have happened many times in the past.
 If you’re attacked by a grizzly bear then playing dead is a last resort and very dangerous because it may step on you to check if you’re alive or not, and their massive size can easily crush you to death.
 You should always make yourself seem as big and loud as possible, but preferably have something to defend yourself with like bear mace.
 When it comes to black bears you should never play dead because they aren’t as big as grizzlies and seem to scare easier.
 If you can’t scare off a black bear and it ends up attacking you, then punch it right in its stupid bear face and fight back as hard as you can.
-The chances of winning a fight against a black bear is surprisingly high as they normally run off after a while, and it would be safer than letting a creature of that weight walk all over you with its huge tree climbing claws.
+The chances of winning a fight against a black bear are surprisingly high as they normally run off after a while, and it would be safer than letting a creature of that weight walk all over you with its huge tree-climbing claws.

 (An adult grizzly bear can weigh close to 300 kg and have claws several inches long, simply letting one walk over you could be deadly)